An extended variational setting for critical SPDEs with L\'evy noise: Global well-posedness under coercivity conditions

 where $\phi\in L^1(0,T)$, $\psi\in L^0(\Omega,L^1([0,T]))$.

 Then there exists a unique global solution $u\in L^2_{\rm loc}([0,\infty),\cV)\cap D([0,\infty),\cH)$ a.s.\ to \eqref{eq:spde}.
 Moreover, there is a constant $C_{T}$ such that

 \end{corollary}

-Moreover, in the special case that $G$ and $H$ are globally Lipschitz we can further simplify the formulation and omit $\eta$ in the coercivity condition.
-The proof is similar to Lemma \ref{lem:lin coercive}. \begin{corollary}[Global well-posedness] Suppose that Assumption \ref{assumption operators new} holds with $\rho_G = \rho_H =0$.
-Let $u_0\in L^0(\Omega,\cH)$ be an $\cF_0$-measurable initial value and assume that $f = 0$, $g = 0$ and $h=0$.
-Suppose that for all $T>0$ there exist $\kappa,\eta>0$ such that a.s.\ for all $v\in \cV$ and almost every $t\in [0,T]$,
+Moreover, in the special case that $G$ and $H$ have linear growth, we can further simplify the formulation and omit $\eta$ in the coercivity condition.
+The proof is similar to Lemma~\ref{lem:lin coercive}. \begin{corollary}[Global well-posedness] Suppose that Assumption~\ref{assumption operators new} holds and there is a constant $K\geq 0$ and $\beta\in [0,1)$ such that for all $v\in \cV$